ibm-cloud-docs/vpc/lb-sg-integration.md

 1. Click **Create security group** after you finish creating rules.

 #### Security group example
+{: #security-group-example}

 For example, configure the following inbound rules, which allow all traffic on port 80 for an HTTP listener (TCP port 80).

 | Protocol | Source type | Source | Value |
 |-----------|------|------|-------|
 | TCP| Any | `0.0.0.0/0` | Port 80 |
 {: caption="Table 6.
-Example configuration information for inbound rules" caption-side="top"}
+Example configuration information for inbound rules" caption-side="bottom"}

 Then, configure outbound rules that allow TCP traffic to your back-end target: